Wensleydale Railway: History

-On 26 June 1846, an act of Parliament (the Great North of England and Bedale Branch Railway Act 1846) authorised the Newcastle & Darlington Junction Railway, and its successor the York, Newcastle and Berwick Railway, to build a line between Northallerton and Bedale.
+On 26 June 1846, an act of Parliament, the Great North of England and Bedale Branch Railway Act 1846 (9 & 10 Vict. c. xcvi), authorised the Newcastle & Darlington Junction Railway, and its successor the York, Newcastle and Berwick Railway, to build a line between Northallerton and Bedale.
 The 5+1/2 mi section between Northallerton and Leeming Lane opened on 6 March 1848.
 The section between Leeming Bar and Bedale that was authorised by the act was not built, due to the collapse of George Hudson's railway interests.
 This left the railway to terminate just west of the Great North Road in Leeming Bar, with passengers for Bedale being conveyed on the last section by horse and cart.

-The Bedale and Leyburn Railway, financed by local landowners, was an 11+1/2 mi extension between Leeming Bar and Leyburn that was authorised on 4 August 1853; the section between Leeming Bar and Bedale station opened on 1 February 1855 and the remainder on 28 November 1855 for goods and minerals and 19 May 1856 for passengers.
-The York, Newcastle and Berwick had become a founder member of the North Eastern Railway (NER) on 31 July 1854, and the Bedale and Leyburn was absorbed into this larger company in 1859.
+The Bedale and Leyburn Railway, financed by local landowners, was an 11+1/2 mi extension between Leeming Bar and Leyburn that was authorised by the Bedale and Leyburn Railway Act 1853 (16 & 17 Vict. c. cxxxvii) on 4 August 1853; the section between Leeming Bar and Bedale station opened on 1 February 1855 and the remainder on 28 November 1855 for goods and minerals and 19 May 1856 for passengers.
+The York, Newcastle and Berwick had become a founder member of the North Eastern Railway (NER) on 31 July 1854, and the Bedale and Leyburn was absorbed into this larger company by the North Eastern Railway (Bedale and Leyburn and Rosedale Railways Amalgamation) Act 1859 (22 & 23 Vict. c. xci).